Mick Garris on good horror, Stephen King, and search histories

 I have never been an alcoholic trapped in a hotel, but I can understand the emotional feeling of feeling trapped in a situation, and not finding a way of communicating forward.
 It’s a wonderful scene.

-MG: Like I said, it all comes from writing, and that writing comes from a place that’s very personal.
+MG: Like I said, it all comes from writing, and that writing comes from a very personal place.

-I’m fascinated by King, because he’s written so many books, but he can still put so much of himself and so much personal stuff in the story without fear.
+I’m fascinated by King because he’s written so many books, but he can still put so much of himself and so much personal stuff into the story without fear.

 MG: Good writers are really brave.
 If you can’t reveal something of yourself that you’d rather not reveal, then you’re not doing the work.
 He’s such a brave man.
 I admire him in so many things.